CoGenCast: A Coupled Autoregressive-Flow Generative Framework for Time Series Forecasting: Experiments

 \paragraph{Generative Uncertainty.} To validate the uncertainty modeling capabilities of our framework, we visualize the different predictive distributions in Figure~\ref{fig:Uncertainty}.
 The results demonstrate that our method generates forecasting distributions that closely align with the ground truth, with the 50\% and 80\% confidence intervals effectively encompassing the inherent data variability.
-This high degree of overlap clearly indicates that our model provides not only precise point estimates but also well-calibrated uncertainty quantification.
 Such reliability suggests that our approach excels at capturing the stochastic nature of time series, offering significant practical potential for uncertainty-aware forecasting.
+Furthermore, to provide a more rigorous quantitative evaluation of generative uncertainty, we compare CoGenCast with leading generative baselines, NsDiff~\cite{ye2025non} and TMDM~\cite{li2024transformer}, using CRPS~\cite{ye2025non} and QICE~\cite{ye2025non} metrics.
+For a fair comparison, each method is sampled 20 times for every forecasting instance, and the uncertainty metrics are computed from the resulting predictive distribution.
+As shown in Table~\ref{tab:uncertainty_quant}, CoGenCast consistently achieves the competitive performance across evaluated datasets, indicating its superior ability to capture the underlying probability distribution of time series.
+Moreover, our method maintains competitive QICE scores, demonstrating better calibration in uncertainty estimation.
+These results show the advantages of our coupled design in generating probabilistic forecasts compared to traditional diffusion-based generative models.